 Use Large Enough Font Sizes.

 If your default font is tiny and of small size, users may experience difficulties in reading the content on their small screen.
-A suitable choice of font size is 14px.
+A suitable choice of font size is minimum 15px.
 So go ahead test it out and consider if a larger one will suit better.

 It is also recommendable to bet on standard sans serif fonts.
 All fonts that are not common and demand a download will slow down the process of loading your website which may irritate users and make them leave.